Heavy Metal Test

 The Heavy Metal Test is a simple urine test.
 Collect a small amount of urine with a collection cup and a transfer pipette.
-You then send the urine sample in a collection tube to our certified specialist laboratory.
+You then send the urine sample in a collection tube to our medical specialist laboratory.
 A few days later, you will receive a notification that your results report is ready by email – you’ll find your personal report by logging in to your account on My cerascreen.

 What will the results tell me?

 In the results report, you will find the concentration of the following metals measured in your urine: aluminium, arsenic, lead, cadmium, chromium, cobalt, nickel, mercury and zinc.
 For comparison, you will also receive the recommended reference values, which your values should not exceed.
 In the case of zinc, there is also a recommended minimum value, as the body needs this metal.

 For some heavy metals, it is enough to measure their concentration in your urine.
 Others are measured per gramme of creatinine in your urine – so, the measurement takes into account the concentration of your urine so that it does not affect the results.